iennae/ed-training/slides/preso.md

 -- George Howard

-^ K: Work is meaningful when people see themselves as active participants.
+^ Work is meaningful when people see themselves as active participants.
 Sharing story is critical part of building resilience.

 ---